 Saying Hello to Two New Board Members

-Colleen owns and operates three Simple Twist locations in the county with her husband Nate.
+Colleen owns and operates Simple Twist.
 Colleen joined the board this year as our representative from the Triangle East Chamber of Commerce.
 She has been a supportive and involved tourism partner for many years and we look forward to her insight and input as a member of the JCVB board.

 Maria Smith, Director of Marketing and Events for Clayton Chamber of Commerce